LRawrerL/ACF_Notes/Chapter 4/Cloud Security.md

 ##### MFA
 Provides increased security
-- Users and systems must provide an **MFA token** in addition to singing in
+- Users and systems must provide an **MFA token**in addition to signing in

 Generating token:
 - Virtual MFA-compliant applications